LittleBigPlanet 2: Story

 Players continue Sackboy's journey after the events of the first game and the portable version are brought to an end.
-An inter-dimensional vacuum cleaner called the Negativitron appears over the skies of LittleBigPlanet and begins to suck up its inhabitants, including Sackboy.
-Larry Da Vinci (Robbie Stevens), the leader of a semi-secret, semi-organised group known as "The Alliance", comes to Sackboy's rescue, saving him from the Negativitron (Jeremy Mayne).
+An inter-dimensional vacuum cleaner called the Negativitron (Jeremy Mayne) appears over the skies of LittleBigPlanet and begins to suck up its inhabitants, including Sackboy.
+Larry Da Vinci (Robbie Stevens), the leader of a semi-secret, semi-organised group known as "The Alliance", comes to Sackboy's rescue, saving him from the Negativitron.
 The Alliance is dedicated to stopping the Negativitron and its influence before it destroys Craftworld.

 After Sackboy passes the tests in Larry's Hideout, he tells him that they must get to Victoria Von Bathysphere's (Judy Sweeney) Laboratory, since she has built a Sackbot army for the Alliance.
 However, the moment they get there, the Negativitron attacks and sucks up some of the lab and the Sackbots, mutating some of them into Meanies.
 Victoria, after escaping on her train, explains to the group that they need to get into the laboratory and shut down the machine making the Meanies.
 After shutting it down, the Negativitron makes the machine come alive into a spider-like creature that scales the wall of the laboratory.
 After destroying the machine, they find out that the Negativitron has taken the Sackbots to The Factory Of A Better Tomorrow.
 Upon arriving, Sackboy and Larry find the factory's owner Clive Handforth (Barry Meade) hiding in a can after the Negativitron took over the place.
 The Sackbots have become enslaved inside the factory, prompting the gang to rescue as many of them as they can.
 When trying to escape from the factory, one of Clive's guard-turkeys escapes and tries to stop them from leaving the factory with the Sackbots.
 After losing him, Sackboy, Larry, and Clive take the Sackbots to Avalonia for re-training.